 – Christina, mom to William with Autism Assistance Dog Guide Gibson, Saskatoon, Sask.

 Diabetic Alert Dog Guides assist people who have type 1 diabetes with hypoglycemic unawareness.
 They are trained to detect decreases in their handler’s blood-sugar levels through scent, and alert them in the event of a low.
-They will also bark for help or activate an alert system in the event of an emergency.

 "Diabetes is an invisible disability, and it can be difficult to describe to others what’s it’s like to cope with low blood-sugar levels.
 It’s made me feel old before my time.
 But having Juno has allowed me to feel like myself again.
 This has been a real gift."

 Support Dog Guides are for use by professional agencies with individuals in traumatic situations.
 These Dog Guides are trained to provide comfort to victims or witnesses of a crime or sudden tragedy.
 Support Dog Guide will provide on scene support when requested to those most vulnerable in our community, as well as provide added support to persons providing difficult disclosure to police for crimes such as child abuse, sexual assault, etc.